 See how your team is feeling on the Pulse dashboard.
 The pulse question is meant to be a general morale boost.
 You can filter by a group to check on different teams' pulses and be proactive if you notice any dips in morale.
 Use the Pulse dashboard as an early warning indicator, signaling when it might be necessary to step in, or ask a manager to step in and offer additional support to their team.

 Check out the Priorities Dashboard & Reports to get clear on tasks that people are working on from Check-in to Check-in.

 Priorities are employee-driven to-do lists, and you can run a report on them to see what percent of tasks they are completing.
 Being aware of how people are doing in regards to completing their priorities can help inform you when you or a manager should step in, or when you could take the opportunity to celebrate them!
 For longer-term goal tracking, report on Objectives to see the progress your team is making on bigger goals.

 Report on a specific question, like “What challenges are you facing?”

-The report will be organized by an individual, and you can and should include comments.
+The report will be organized by an individual, and you can, and should include comments.
 You can interact directly with the original question/answer right from this page!
 Go in and leave comments.
-Let your employees downstream know that they have been heard and that you are taking steps towards a solution (or let them know the reasons why you're not taking steps- which is also the case at times)."
+Let people downstream know that they have been heard and that you are taking steps towards a solution (or let them know the reasons why you're not taking steps- which is also the case at times)."
 Encourage your people to continue to be candid in sharing their insights by letting them know you hear them.
 You can also loop in other people or groups who can help with solutions.
 For example, loop in a whole team and leave a comment, “Let's discuss more about this.”

 Use 15Five in your upcoming company all-hands meeting by looking at your High Fives dashboard to see who sent/received the most high fives in the last month.